 Study Abroad Opportunities

-Beginning in summer 2015, the Biology department will offer international courses for both majors and non-majors.
-Initial offerings will be located in Costa Rica and the Galapagos Islands.
+Since Summer 2015, the Biology department has offered international courses for both majors and non-majors.
+These courses are located in Costa Rica and the Galapagos Islands.
 See the Biology website for more details.

 Studying abroad is an exciting and meaningful experience that will contribute to your academic and personal development.
 Participating on a study abroad program can be one of the most profound decisions of your college life, and can lead to many new and interesting opportunities.
 It can help develop your critical thinking skills, sense of independence, and confidence.
 When you depart on your study abroad program, you will go with excitement, trepidation, and uncertainty about the world and your place in it.
 When you return home, your deep connection and affection for your host culture will be overwhelming, and will only be matched by a newfound respect and appreciation for your home.